dust-engine/dust/README.md

 ### Compatible operating system.
 The engine currently supports Windows only.

 Linux support is possible but untested.
-Users probably have to manually add the corresponding swapchain extensions.
+If you run into any problems, please let us know on our [Discord Server](https://discord.gg/5eUGuQuX).

 macOS support is possible in the future through MoltenVK.